-The battery inside the PowerCore 20100 has the strength of 20,100mAh.
+The battery inside the PowerCore 20100 has a strength of 20,100mAh.
 From an iPhone’s battery life, it can recharge the phone up to seven times before it dies.
 Once it’s time to charge the charger, it can take around 10 hours.
 Not ideal since it is a long time but Anker claimed that lower amp charging cables can make the charger take longer.

 |Anker PowerCore 20100||iMuto Portable Charge X6 Pro|

-|Starts selling at $50||Starts selling at $50|
+|Price||Starts selling at $50||Starts selling at $50|

-|The lights indicate the battery life||Has a display that shows the power level|
+|Display||Lights indicate battery life||Display shows power level|

-|Option to have the Qualcomm QuickCharge 3.0||Supports Qualcomm QuickCharge 3.0|
+|QuickCharge||Option to have the Qualcomm QuickCharge 3.0||Supports Qualcomm QuickCharge 3.0|

-|No pass-through charging||Has pass through charging|
+|Charging||No pass-through charging||Has pass through charging|

 With its multiple ports and the power it has along with the price, it is extremely reasonable.
 Another bonus is its size.
 There might be other portable chargers that are smaller and lighter but with the features the PowerCore 20100 has, the others do not compare.
 It might not have the pass-through and fast charging but it still is a solid charger.